“Hannah is by far the most thorough designer I’ve worked with in 20+ years in marketing.”

 Something I will never say: “That’s not my job.”

-Rigidity stifles creativity.
-Staying flexible and open to new ideas, evolving trends, and different perspectives keeps my work fresh and effective.
-I don’t believe in staying inside a stylistic bubble—design needs to connect with the world around it.
-And when it comes to teamwork, I’m always ready to adapt.
-“That’s not my job” isn’t in my vocabulary.
-Collaborating across departments; troubleshooting last-minute requests; stepping outside my usual responsibilities to move a project forward: I bring a solutions-driven mindset to every challenge.
+Rigidity stifles creativity, whereas staying flexible and open to new ideas, evolving trends, and different perspectives keeps my work fresh and effective.
+And when it comes to getting multifaceted projects done, the ability to adapt is one of my biggest strengths.
+Whether I’m collaborating across departments, troubleshooting last-minute requests, or stepping outside my usual responsibilities to move a project forward, I bring a solutions-driven mindset to every challenge.

 “Hannah approaches every project with professionalism, fresh and creative ideas, and hard work.
 She clearly delivers the product, and asks questions along the way if needed.
 Anyone who works with her will be lucky to have the opportunity and connection to work with this talented designer.”